 The Social Inclusion Policy(PDF, 65KB) outlines the organisation's commitment to inclusion and anti-discrimination in all aspects of council operations.

 Our suite of Community Commitments outline the actions and deliverables for much of this work:

-The City is currently seeking community input on six community commitments:
+The City is currently finalising six community commitments:

 - Multicultural Commitment

 - Equal Access Commitment

 - Positive Ageing Commitment